Vasa (ship): Masts and yards

-Vasa had three masts: a foremast towards the bow of the ship, a mainmast near the middle and a mizzen mast towards the aft of the ship.
+Vasa had three masts: a foremast towards the bow of the ship, a mainmast near the middle and a mizzen mast in the after part of the ship.
 The fore- and mainmasts were built in three sections: a lower mast that was stepped on the stem and keel at the bottom of the ship's hull and passed through each of the decks; a topmast that was attached to the lower section; and a mast at the top.
 The topmasts and topgallants were salvaged soon after the sinking, while most of the lower sections of the main and foremasts largely survived to be salvaged in modern times.
 The mizzen mast consisted of only two sections: a mizzen, which was stepped on the upper gundeck, followed by a mizzen topmast.
 The bowsprit was stepped against the front of the lower foremast through the bowsprit bitts, a heavy timber frame located on the upper gundeck.
 The bowsprit served as a point of attachment for several of the major stays that held up much of the standing rig.
 At the outer end of the bowsprit there was a spritsail topmast with a mast head to carry a flagstaff.